Sima Zhao's regicide of Cao Mao: Background

 The state of Cao Wei was established in December 220 by Cao Pi, which marked the start of the Three Kingdoms period in China.
 The authority of the Wei imperial family had been weakening since the death of the second Wei emperor, Cao Rui in January 239, and reached a nadir after the Incident at the Gaoping Tombs in February 249, when the Wei general Sima Yi seized power from the regent Cao Shuang.
 Sima Yi died in September 251 and was succeeded by his sons Sima Shi and Sima Zhao, who effectively controlled the Wei government.

 In October 254, Sima Shi deposed the third Wei ruler, Cao Fang, and installed a 13-year-old Cao Mao on the throne in November.
 From the start of his reign, Cao Mao acted in defiance of the Simas, refusing to accept the imperial seal directly from Sima Shi, and, after Sima Shi's death in March 255, he attempted to order Sima Zhao to remain in Xuchang to keep watch over Shouchun (present-day Shou County, Anhui), where a rebellion led by Guanqiu Jian and Wen Qin had just been suppressed.
 However, Sima Zhao ignored Cao Mao's edict and returned to the capital Luoyang.
 While Sima Zhao administered state affairs, Cao Mao attempted to gain the favour of the literati in the court through unremarkable meetings to discuss literature with some officials—Sima Zhao's cousin Sima Wang, Wang Chen, Pei Xiu, and Zhong Hui.
 Cao Mao also provided Sima Wang with a chariot and five imperial guardsmen as escorts because the latter lived further away from the palace than the others.

-In 258, Sima Zhao was offered the title of Duke of Jin and the nine bestowments (over nine times), all of which he declined.
+In c.July 258, Sima Zhao was offered the title of Duke of Jin and the nine bestowments a total of nine times, all of which he declined.
 Discussion and debate over the matter allowed him to judge his level of support.

-A year later, in 259, Cao Mao received sightings of yellow dragons in two wells, and he wrote a poem identifying the dragons as being trapped inside wells and likened himself to the dragons.
+A few months later, in c.February 259, Cao Mao received sightings of yellow dragons in two wells; he wrote a poem identifying the dragons as being trapped inside wells and likened himself to the dragons.
 Sima Zhao saw the poem and was angry.

-In 260, Sima Zhao was again offered title of Duke of Jin and the nine bestowments and did not immediately decline.
+In c.May 260, Sima Zhao was again offered the title of Duke of Jin and the nine bestowments and did not immediately decline.
+(Note: Cao Mao's biography in Sanguozhi did not record Sima Zhao's rejection; his biography in Book of Jin did record that he declined to accept the honours.
+The month corresponds to 28 Apr to 26 May 260 in the Julian calendar.)

-The incident